campuscode/rails-guides-pt-BR/source/upgrading_ruby_on_rails.md

 To improve security, Rails now embeds the expiry information also in encrypted or signed cookies value.

-This new embed information make those cookies incompatible with versions of Rails older than 5.2.
+This new embedded information makes those cookies incompatible with versions of Rails older than 5.2.

 If you require your cookies to be read by 5.1 and older, or you are still validating your 5.2 deploy and want to allow you to rollback set